XAMPP MySQL Command Line

 We will learn how to run MySQL on the command line with the XAMPP server.
 We will also learn how to create and import a database in an existing database from the command line.

-Several times around the MySQL community, a question arises about how people can access the MySQL command line with the XAMPP server on the Windows operating system.
-First, we have to download and install XAMPP; visit here for the installation guide.
+Several times around the MySQL community, a question arises about how people can access the MySQL command line with the XAMPP server on the Windows, macOS, and Linux operating systems.

 phpmyadmin